langleyfoxall/react-dynamic-data-table/README.md

 ```

 #### Receiving input

-In order to receive the users input you can give a method that will be called when the input is changed to the
+In order to receive the users input you can provide the `onChange` method that will be called when the input is changed.
-`onInputChange` prop.
 This method will be called with the following parameters in the given order:
 `The event from the input`, `The column name`, `The row data`, `The row index`.

+#### Controlled and Uncontrolled inputs

+A uncontrolled input is an input whose value is controlled by the DOM.
+This means that it cannot be modified
+after the default value has been set by React.
+You will only receive input from the component and will not be able
+to modify the displayed value.

+A controlled input will require you to store the value of the input in the state, the value of the input will be
+read from state meaning you will have to update state on user input to reflect it in component.
+I this case
+it will mean you will have to alter the data passed in as the `rows` prop.